hannah-scott/hd-dn/README.md

 ## Licensing

-All my content on the site is dedicated to the public domain under CC0.
+All HTML content on the site is dedicated to the public domain under CC0.
+To the greatest extent possible, I have waived all copyright claims to this content.

-My static site generator cite is distributed under the MIT License.
+The static site generator cite is distributed under the MIT License.